 Why was the Framework developed?

-Universities across the world are engaged in a common drive to improve the quality of teaching.
-However, it is widely recognised that career advancement for academic staff rests primarily on their research profile, with teaching achievement currently playing only a marginal role.
+Universities worldwide are engaged in a common drive to improve the quality of teaching.
+However, it is widely recognised that career advancement for academic staff rests primarily on their research profile, with teaching achievement often playing only a marginal role.

-The higher education community has taken steps to address this imbalance and improve the status and recognition of teaching in academic careers.
-For example, as illustrated in the graph below, at an increasing number of universities across the world, promotion may be denied to academics whose teaching quality is below an acceptable threshold level, while, at the same time, advancement opportunities may be available to a relatively small number of individuals on the basis of exceptional contributions to teaching and learning.
+In recent decades, the higher education community has taken steps to address this imbalance and improve the status and reward of teaching in academic careers.
+The approach now offered by many of these universities is illustrated in the figure below.
+So, for example, promotion may be denied to academics whose teaching quality is below an acceptable threshold level (Point A), while, at the same time, advancement opportunities may be available to for exceptional contributions to teaching and learning (above point B).

 However, these cases represent only a small proportion of academics engaged in university education and any progressive improvement in teaching achievement between these two extremes goes largely unrecognised and unrewarded by universities.